ossrs/srs-docs/src/pages/faq-srs-stack.md

 The following are the update records for the SRS Stack server.

 * 2023.08.13, v1.0.305, v5.7.19
-    * Always use the latest SRS 5.0 release. v1.0.301
-    * Use status to check SRS, not by the exit value. v1.0.301
     * Refine DigitalOcean droplet image. v1.0.302
     * Support local test all script. v1.0.302
     * Rewrite script for lighthouse. v1.0.303